claws/txPachube/README.rst

     #!/usr/bin/env python

-    # This example demonstrate how you could use the txPachube module to
+    # This example demonstrates how you could use the txPachube module to
     # help upload sensor data (in this scenario a CurrentCost device) to
     # Pachube.
     # A txPachube.Environment data structure is generated and populated